wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 ![](/images/unnamed-chunk-4-1.png)

+Each number represents a topic, each topic is numbered to identify it.

-Each number is the topic number.
-My first observation is that there looks like there are three main clusters.
+My first observation is that there appears to be three main clusters.

 Let's use [community detection](http://igraph.wikidot.com/community-detection-in-r), specifically the label propagation algorithm in igraph, to determine clusters within the network.